ffhmon/bat-project/README.md

 <li>it writes a session XML with archived device settings for the current session into /out/data/reports/pi-session.xml
 <li>it writes a session CSV with archived device settings for the current session into /out/data/reports/pi-session.csv
 </ul>
 Please note, that the Bat-Pi normally does not log temperatures.
-We built our own temperature datalogger and provide an environment log file accordingly.
+We built our <a href="https://github.com/ffhmon/arduino" target="_blank">own environment datalogger</a> and provide an environment log file accordingly.
 The data format is documented in the script.

 Also note that a special ImporterModule for the BatScope software is needed in order to read the XML meta data files.
-(See the Bat-Pi v1 Importer below).
+(See the Bat-Pi Importer below).

 ## Bat-Pi Importer (BatPi1ImporterModule.py)
 #### Importer module for the transfer of Bat Pi recordings into a BatScope 3 database